DST( Delaware Statuory Trust)

 What is a DST (Delaware Statutory Trust) ?

-A Delaware Statutory Trust or a DST is offered mainly as real estate securities to 1031 Exchange investors.
-DST investments are passive real estate investments that allow investors to acquire fractional ownership in real estate properties without the burden of property management.
+A Delaware Statutory Trust or a DST is given mainly as real estate securities.
+It is extremely popular with 1031 Exchange investors.
+DST investments are passive real estate investments.
+They allow investors to get fractional possession in real estate properties.
+Investors do not need to bear the burden of property management.
 The structure for a DST investment was first created in Delaware in 1947.
-However, it isn’t mandatory for a DST to be located within the State of Delaware.
+However, a DST doesn’t need to be located within the State of Delaware.
 DSTs are generally responsible for purchasing, managing, administering, and selling real estate properties.
-Investors within a DST enjoy their pro rata share of income, appreciations, and tax benefits.
+Investors within a DST enjoy their pro-rata share of income, appreciation, and tax benefits.
 1031 DST Property offers similar benefits and risks as any other real estate investment.

 Positives in a DST investment